kenirerih-sketch/seek-staking/docs/src/src/SinglePoolStaking.sol/contract.SinglePoolStaking.md

 ## State Variables
 ### STAKE_TOKEN
 Token users deposit as principal (a.k.a. staked token).
+Standard ERC-20 (no fee/rebase).

 *Immutable at construction.*